 Hours: 3am-9pm, Monday to Sunday

-Yangdong Market, rich in history and tradition, began in the 1910s as a traditional market held on dates ending in 2 and 7 each month.
+Yangdong Market, rich in history and tradition, began in the 1910's as a traditional market held on dates ending in 2 and 7 each month, a type of traditional market known as a 5-day market or 'oh-eel-shi-jang'.
 Originally set on the white sand beach under Gwangjugyo Bridge, it has grown over the decades into a cornerstone of Gwangju's vibrant culture.

-Locals have many sayings about the many goods available, ranging from fresh produce and seafood to handcrafted items and textiles.
+The many goods available range from fresh produce and seafood to handcrafted items and textiles, similar to other Korean night markets.
 During the pivotal May 18th Democratic Uprising, both Yangdong and Daein Markets played significant roles as rallying points where citizens gathered to push for the nation's democratization.

-The market now features a consolidated market logo, an online shopping mall, and merchant education classes to enhance the shopping experience and support local vendors.
+The market now features a consolidated market logo, an online shopping mall, and merchant education classes to enhance the shopping experience and support local vendors even further.

 Address: 238 Cheonbyeonjwa-ro, Seo-gu, Gwangju, South Korea